latiotech/LAST/README.md

-# LAST
+# Latio Application Security Tester
-Latio Application Security Tester
+Just using OpenAI to scan your files because it does a better job than most of the paid ones

 # How to Run it